madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 	print(clf.predict([[5.,5.]]))
 	print(clf.predict([[1.,2.]]))

 Now, let us work on some real data.
+I'm using the UCI Kidney disease dataset.
+I’ve modified the original data set and have added the header lines.
+You can find the modified dataset [here](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch/blob/master/data/chronic_kidney_disease.csv).
+The original dataset has the data description and other related metadata.
+You can find the original dataset from the UCI ML repo [here](https://archive.ics.uci.edu/ml/datasets/Chronic_Kidney_Disease).

 # Advantages and Disadvantages of SVMs